Using Causality for Enhanced Prediction of Web Traffic Time Series: Methodology

-TimesNet~\cite{wutimesnet} identifies and utilizes multi-periodicity, decomposing temporal variations into intraperiod and interperiod components.
-The core module, TimesBlock, adaptively discovers periodicities and extracts features using a parameter-efficient inception block. iTransformer~\cite{liuitransformer} repurposes the Transformer architecture for time series forecasting by applying attention and feed-forward networks on inverted dimensions.
+Based on the baseline evaluation performances across three real-world web service traffic datasets at multiple prediction granularities (Tables~\ref{tab:30T_performance}, \ref{tab:5T_performance} and Tables~\ref{tab:15T_performance}, \ref{tab:1T_performance} in Appendix) and insights from recent research~\cite{qiu2024tfb,wang2024deep}, TimesNet~\cite{wutimesnet} and iTransformer~\cite{liuitransformer} emerge as two strong-performing baselines among state-of-the-art time series models.
+TimesNet identifies and utilizes multi-periodicity, decomposing temporal variations into intraperiod and interperiod components.
+The core module, TimesBlock, adaptively discovers periodicities and extracts features using a parameter-efficient inception block. iTransformer repurposes the Transformer architecture for time series forecasting by applying attention and feed-forward networks on inverted dimensions.
 It embeds time points as variate tokens, allowing attention to capture multivariate correlations and the feed-forward network to learn nonlinear variate-specific representations.

 To broadly verify the effectiveness of the CCMPlus (CCM+) module, we integrate it with these two Backbone Time Series Models, resulting in two variant models, \textit{e.g.,} \textbf{CCM+iTransformer} and \textbf{CCM+TimesNet}.